metacpan/metacpan-cpan-extracted/distros/T/Text-HyperScript/README.md

 ## raw

-This function makes a instance of `Text::HyperScript::Element`.
+This function makes a instance of `Text::HyperScript::NodeString`.

-Instance of `Text::HyperScript::Element` has `markup` method, that return text with html/xml markup.
+Instance of `Text::HyperScript::NodeString` has `to_string` method,
+that return text with html/xml markup.

-The value of `Text::HyperScript::Element` is not escaped by [HTML::Escape::escape\_html](https://metacpan.org/pod/HTML%3A%3AEscape%3A%3Aescape_html), you should not use this function for display untrusted content.
+The value of `Text::HyperScript::NodeString` always does not escaped, you should not use this function for display untrusted content.
 Please use `text` instead of this function.